algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 # Feed Backend

-Now that you've backend running, you can feed it with your configuration files.
+Now that the backend is running, you can feed it with your configuration files.
 We'll use `alignak-backend-import` tool.

 Launch this command by adapting it to your configuration: